 Our Carefree clients daily itinerary plan, with Peter Island, BVI on the agenda

 Peter IslandSeveral anchorages including White Bay, Little Harbour, Great Harbour and Dead Man's Bay offer Captains a nice selection along with a wonderful opportunity for guests to indulge in quiet relaxation, water sports or snorkeling and diving.
-Guests can check out some on-island hikes with rewarding views, enjoy a lunch stop at Dead-mans Bay and therefore the opportunity to seek out some rays or turtles on a mid-day snorkel in this seagrass bottomed bay, or spend the night stern tied at Little Harbor, a popular favorite among the crews.
-Once home to the Exclusive Peter Island Resort and Spa, we look forward to the resorts reopening in the future once their current remodel is complete.
+Guests can check out some on-island hikes with rewarding views, enjoy a snorkel at Dead-mans Bay and therefore the opportunity to seek out some rays or turtles on a mid-day snorkel in this seagrass bottomed bay, or spend the night stern tied at Little Harbor, a popular favorite among the crews.

 Carefree clients sunset view, as seen from Cooper Island, BVI